 Me: “What’s up man, what beats did you have in mind?”

 Mind you, this guy should already know that I charge.
-It’s plastered all over my soundcloud profile, and there’s two links to websites with beats .. wait for it.. that are PRICED (cheaply I might add).
+It’s plastered all over my soundcloud profile, and there are two links to websites with beats .. wait for it.. that are PRICED (cheaply I might add).

 Yet, this is how the conversation went: